genexus-books/gx-super-app/docs/HowToTransformYourAppToASuperApp.md

-# Requirements to act as a Super App
+# Requirements to turn your app into a Super App

 Steps to take to turn an App into a Super App: